NobleMajo/vault/README.md

 - [Disclaimer](#disclaimer)

 ## Advertising
-*Are you also a small software developer or admin with lots of API keys, encryption keys or other secrets and credentials?*
+*Are you also just a normal software developer or admin with lots of API keys, encryption keys or other secrets and credentials?*
 *Or do you simply have logs or plain text files that you want to send to someone securely?*
 **Then I have exactly what you are looking for today!**